OSeMOSYS/osemosys_global/docs/getting-started.md

       S4: [9, 10, 11]
     ```

-5. Remove the timeshift to set to UTC time.
+5. Remove the time shift to set to UTC time.

     ```yaml
     timeshift: 0
     ```

-5. Set the results to only graph at a system level
+6. Set the results to only graph at a system level

     ```yaml
     results_by_country: False
     ```

+7. Set the solver to `CPLEX`

+    ```yaml
+    solver: 'cplex'
+    ```

-5. Run the command `snakemake -c`
+8. Run the command `snakemake -c`

     :::{warning}
     This scenario will take multiple hours to run using a commercial solver